 - 6 nights at a beautiful Icelandic house near the fjord

-- Single or Double occupancy rooms, full kitchen, laundry facilities
+- Single occupancy rooms, 2 full kitchens, laundry facilities

 - Optional visit to Myvatan Hot Spring if we have a weather day

 - Breakfast and Dinner included, casual family style meals at our lodging most nights and 1 out to dinner included.

 - Camaraderie and fun in a supportive environment

 - Have any questions?
 Email us at [email protected]

 - Lunches.
 We’ll stop at grocery stores and bakeries throughout the trip so people can pick up their favorite packable lunch foods.
 This has been a good lunch format for our groups in the past!

 - Optional heli ride to access other backcountry ski terrain (about 150-200 Euro per ride)

 - Additional restaurant meals if the group feels like going out for a lunch or dinner more times throughout the week, or a “happy hour” type stop on the way home